Practical Information and Safety

 During their time at the Warwick Pre-University Summer School, the students will be looked after by a core team of staff trained in safeguarding students of this age.
 Key staff involved in the delivery of the Summer School will also be fully DBS* checked.

-In addition, students will be allocated a student mentor, a current Warwick student (minimum of one student mentor per group of 12 students) who will accompany the students around campus, on social programmes and trips and stay overnight in Halls to ensure the safety of the students, whether on campus or elsewhere.
+In addition, students will be allocated a Student Ambassador, a current Warwick student (minimum of one ambassador per group of 12 students) who will accompany the students on social programmes and trips and stay overnight in Halls to ensure the safety of the students, whether on campus or elsewhere.

 Students will also be provided with emergency contact details of Warwick staff and support services who will be contactable 24 hours, 7 days a week.

-The University takes campus security very seriously and we have a campus security team who work 24 hours a day, 365 days a year protecting the wellbeing of students, visitors and staff on campus, including the provision of emergency first-aid.
+The University takes campus security very seriously and we have a community safety team who work 24 hours a day, 365 days a year protecting the wellbeing of students, visitors and staff on campus, including the provision of emergency first-aid.

 In London, we will ensure that everyone is aware of safety and security issues by giving a talk to all students.
 Everyone will also be expected to adhere to the code of conduct, which is there to ensure that our students and visitors have a safe and enjoyable experience.
-Student mentors will also accompany students in London.
+Student ambassadors will also accompany students on trips.

 We expect that students who are travelling to join our programme are sufficiently well enough, physically and mentally to do so.
 This will enable the students to get the most out of what will be an intensive programme packed with activities, including sight-seeing and day trips.
 If a student has been unwell prior to the programme, we ask that you make us aware prior to arrival so we can assess their suitability for the programme and put appropriate support in place if required.
 Please note, we may require medical evidence that the student is well enough to travel and participate in the programme.